Ploče: Geography

 Ploče is located on the Adriatic coast in Dalmatia just north of the Neretva Delta and is the natural seaside endpoint of most north-south routes through the central Dinaric Alps.
 This makes it the primary seaport used by Bosnia and Herzegovina and the endpoint of the Pan-European corridor 5C.

 Čeveljuša is a toponym in Ploče, located to the east of the town, on the intersection of the D8 highway and the D425.

 Climate

-Ploče is the location of Croatia's high temperature record, measured at 42.8 °C on 4 and 5 August 1981.
+Ploče at an elevation of 2 m is the location of Croatia's high temperature record, measured at 42.8 °C on 4 and 5 August 1981.
+Records for the Ploče weather station began in 1975.
+The coldest temperature was -8.9 C, on 13 January 1985.

 History

 The town was first mentioned in 1387 as Ploča.
 During the Kingdom of Yugoslavia, a port named Aleksandrovo after Alexander I of Yugoslavia was constructed in 1939.
 During the socialist Yugoslavia, between 1950 and 1954, and again from 1980 to 1990, Ploče was named Kardeljevo after the Yugoslav politician Edvard Kardelj.
 Some locals call their city Ploča (the stone).